peppelongo96/UnicalDown/README.md

  - Make aria2 downloading procedure more consistent and reliable
  - Code adjustments in order to a more lightweight execution
  - Added a second double-clickable script launcher to temporarily suspend PC sleeping (Windows only)
+#### v.1.4
+ - Provide a tracking of video URLs that took in error with download task
+ - Add a macOS/Linux easy-launcher
+ - README updating

 ## PREREQS